 Kitties can be born with extra toes.
 A condition referred to as polydactyl.
 This condition can occur in any feline breed.
 Yet it happens most often among Maine Coons.
 Not all toes are always functional in polydactyl kitties.
 Luckily, this condition will not cause any discomfort or other illness to a feline.

 Blindness is a disability that can significantly affect how a cat is able to go about their lives.
 Some kitties are born with blindness.
 Blindness may be caused by diseases such as glaucoma, diabetes, and cancer, or it can be a result of illness or physical trauma.
 Cats can go blind in one or both eyes.
 Both scenarios significantly impact the level of care and attention a kitty will need.
 Felines affected by sudden blindness can experience extreme behavior changes, including disorientation, reluctance to socialize, and hesitation to explore and walk around.

 Blindness in felines is a devastating diagnosis.
 Thankfully, cats are resilient creatures and can still live full lives with this condition.
 Cats have incredible senses of smell and hearing and can use these senses to compensate for a loss of sight.
-Kitties with blindness can use these senses along with loving support from their owners and caregivers to live happy, full lives.
+Kitties with blindness can use these senses along with loving support and appropriate treatment from their owners and doctors to live happy, full lives.

 Cats Helping Autism Patients

-Cats cannot develop or be diagnosed with autism.
-However, they have shown to be of benefit to some patients who are affected by autism.
+Cats can be of benefit to some patients who are affected by autism.
 Research has shown that children with autism whose families adopt cats have seen several positive impacts from the cat being present in their lives.
 Children were shown to have increased empathy and fewer problem behaviors.
 Having cats also helped autistic children manage separation anxiety and showed improvement in social skills and behavior.

 Frequently Asked Questions